alexandra-chron/alexandra-chron.github.io/_pages/about.md

 ---

-I am Alexandra, a Research Scientist at Google DeepMind in the [Gemini](https://bard.google.com/chat) team working on post-training of LLMs, and more widely on Natural Language Processing (Machine Learning).
+I am Alexandra, a Research Scientist at Google DeepMind in the GenAI team working on post-training of LLMs (Gemini) and more widely on Natural Language Processing (Machine Learning).

 I earned my PhD in Computer Science from the [University of Munich](https://www.en.uni-muenchen.de/index.html), where I was advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/).
 My PhD research was mostly on combining information from various languages and domains to enable positive transfer during parameter-efficient fine-tuning of language models, especially under resource constraints.